 After July 19, 1999, Service Experts or its financial advisors had contacts with 28 additional potential acquirors (including Lennox commencing in October 1999) and had further discussions with four of the companies with which there had been discussions in the spring of 1999.
 Fifteen of these 28 additional potential acquirors executed confidentiality agreements providing for the exchange of information and five parties (including Lennox) held meetings with Service Experts' management and conducted due diligence.
-Each of the parties that conducted diligence entered into confidentiality agreements that (except in the case of Lennox and one other party) contained standstill provisions that prohibited, for specified periods, the other party from acquiring more than 5% of Service Experts board.
+Each of the parties that conducted diligence entered into confidentiality agreements that (except in the case of Lennox and one other party) contained standstill provisions that prohibited, for specified periods, the other party from acquiring more than 5% of Service Experts common stock, except pursuant to a transaction approved by the Service Experts board.

 In October 1999, senior management of Lennox began to consider a possible tax-free stock-for-stock business combination with Service Experts.
 Lennox had completed its initial public offering in July 1999 and its common stock was now publicly traded and could be more easily used as acquisition currency.
 In addition, Service Experts common stock price had declined to a level where the relative prices of the two companies' stocks were attractive to Lennox.
 Service Experts was informed by Lennox that the acquisition of Service Experts would be consistent with and accelerate Lennox's growth strategy of expanding its ability to distribute products directly to consumers by acquiring heating and air conditioning dealers in the United States and Canada.
 Representatives of Lennox also indicated that the vast majority of the Service Experts' dealers were of the same type of high quality dealers that Lennox had been acquiring in its dealer acquisition program.
 Lennox retained Warburg Dillon Read LLC ("WDR") as its financial advisor in early October 1999.
-For more information about Lennox's Reasons for the Merger; Recommendation of Lennox Board" on page 35.
+For more information about Lennox's reasons for the merger, you should read "--Lennox's Reasons for the Merger; Recommendation of Lennox Board" on page 35.